bultza/IRIS2-hardware/README.md

 * The scripts to read and translate the Events to Human readable text
 * The scripts to load the telemetry into a influx database for later usage on a Grafana dashboard

 ## Authors
 This was done using invaluable time from my friends.
 We all contributed to the success of this mission:
 * [Ramón García](https://github.com/rgalarcia/)
 * [Miguel Angel Gomez](https://x.com/haploretro)
 * [David Mayo](https://github.com/dmay0/)
 * [Aitor Conde](https://github.com/bultza/)

+## License
+This project is licensed under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W).
+You can find the full text of the license in the [LICENSE](LICENSE.md) file in this repository or at the [CERN OHL website](https://ohwr.org/project/cernohl/wikis/home).

+Please ensure that any use or modification of this project includes the following notice:
+"Original design by [Daedalus Team/IRIS-2 Instrument].
+Modifications must be shared under the same CERN-OHL-W license."

+Under this license, you are free to use, modify, and distribute this hardware design.
+If you modify the design and distribute your changes, you must make those changes available under this same license.